-Also located on Marine Terrace, the Yamaji Art Centre deserves it’s own mention.
-This is an aboriginal owned and governed art centre and houses a beautiful display of indigenous art work.
+Also on Marine Terrace, the Yamaji Art Centre deserves its own mention.
+This is an Aboriginal owned and governed art centre and houses a beautiful display of indigenous artwork.

 The ladies that worked here on my visit were lovely and more than happy to chat about the fantastic works on display.

 Beautifully located on the Batavia Coast Marina, the Museum of Geraldton deserves a few hours of your time.
-Find out more about the region, including it’s wildlife and maritime history with a big range of interactive displays and an excellent 3D film about the HMAS Sydney.
+Find out more about the region, including its wildlife and maritime history.
+There’s a big range of interactive displays and an excellent 3D film about HMAS Sydney.

-There’s a separate shipwreck gallery that recounts the region’s interesting maritime sagas with much of this dedicated to the Batavia and there’s also a replica of one of the Longboats.
+There’s a separate shipwreck gallery that recounts the region’s interesting maritime sagas.
+Much of this dedicated to the Batavia and there’s also a replica of one of the Longboats.

-Whatever you’re into, there’s a beach for you – snorkeling, sunbathing, surfing, kiting or windsurfing.
-For detailed information about beaches in the area click here.
+Whatever you’re into, there’s a beach for you – snorkelling, sunbathing, surfing, kiting or windsurfing.
+For detailed information about Geraldton’s beaches click here.

 The buildings at the settlement were built between 1863 and 1913 and give an interesting insight into what life was like for the early settlers of the mid-west.

-Ellendale Pool makes for a lovely day out or an an extended stay for campers.
+Ellendale Pool makes for a lovely day out or an extended camping stay.
 You can swim or canoe in the natural rock pool on the Greenough River.
 For more on Ellendale Pool click here.